Please select a partnership to see additional information:

 Schools and educational establishments

-If staff members have concerns about another staff member, this should be referred to the head teacher or principal.
+If staff members have concerns about another staff member (including supply teachers and volunteers), this should be referred to the head teacher or principal.
 Where there are concerns about the head teacher or principal, this should be referred to the chair of governors, chair of the management committee or proprietor of an independent school as appropriate.

 Staff may consider discussing any concerns with the school’s designated safeguarding lead and make any referral via them.